MarianoFragueiroL/locker_in_terview/README.md

                 },
             "price": 40
             }
-        - Get all products of one store
+        - Get all the products of one store